Skip to content

 What's the difference between ges audit and ges scan?

-• ges audit — GESF's 6 built-in source code scanners (no external dependencies needed)
+• ges audit — GESF's 6 built-in source code scanners (no external dependencies needed).
+Scans for patterns like hardcoded secrets, weak crypto, SQL injection, missing auth, etc.

-• ges scan — External tool integration (Trivy, Gitleaks, Semgrep, npm audit — requires those tools installed)
+• ges scan — External tool integration (Trivy, Gitleaks, Semgrep, SBOM tools, plus ecosystem-specific dependency auditors).
+Auto-detects your language and package manager.

 Use both for comprehensive coverage.